Long Term Care

 Any optional benefits you choose, such as benefits that increase with inflation

-Many long-term care insurance policies have limits on how long or how much they will pay.
-Some policies will pay the costs of your long-term care for two to five years, while other insurance companies offer policies that will pay your long-term care costs for as long as you live—no matter how much it costs.
+Many long-term care insurance policies limit how long or how much they will pay.
+Some policies will pay your long-term care costs for two to five years, while other insurance companies offer policies that will deliver your long-term care costs for as long as you live—no matter how much it costs.
 But there are very few that have no such limits.

 CALL SENIOR ELITE SERVICES TO SCHEDULE AN APPOINTMENT TODAY (615) 266-2603